 SolarCity (now acquired by Tesla) is the leader in full-service solar power systems for homes, businesses and governments providing custom design, financing, installation and monitoring.
 SolarCity designed and installed solar panels on the roofs of homes and buildings and provides energy services.

 My team and I were under extreme pressure to move fast and deliver this brand, new website within 4 weeks.
 The combination of a hard deadline, lean team and limited resources meant we needed to get the website’s information architecture right quickly.

 The first step was make sure I had a thorough understanding of the project–so I conducted stakeholder interviews to understand the business goals and gathered any available data or information that would help me understand the user’s motivations, needs and pain points.
 I also met with the development team to learn about any technical constraints and roadblocks that I might encounter.

-Next, I conducted a heuristic evaluation of the website by scrutinizing the structure/layout and identifying usability issues.
+Next, I conducted a heuristic markup of the website by scrutinizing the structure/layout and identifying usability issues.

 1. Outdated UI.
 Website hasn’t been updated in 2 years.

 2. Chaotic architecture.
 Web pages were buried within the website and was not accessible through the main navigation menu.

 3. Information overload.
 Web pages had too much content and information about solar energy was not clear.

 4. Poor customer experience.
 Site visitors that did not qualify for solar were frustrated that they submitted their contact information before finding out they did not even qualify.

 In addition to my research, I evaluated out competitors’ websites with our existing website.
 I reviewed free quote flows, navigation, terminology, branding and overall design.
 This helped me understand what it will take to come up to par with our competitors and what I can do to innovate and lead.